zapier/zapier-platform/packages/zapier-platform-cli/README.md

 ### Computed Fields

 In OAuth and Session Auth, you may want to use fields from your API call response other than `access_token` or `refresh_token` for OAuth and `sessionKey` for Session auth.
-For those, you need to use computed fields.
+If you want to use data from those fields and need Zapier to confirm that they exist, you need to use Computed Fields.

 Zapier stores every value from an integration's test API call in `bundle.authData` as _Computed Fields_.
 You can reference these fields in any subsequent API call as needed.
+If you define a computed field in your integration, Zapier will check to make sure those fields exist when it runs the authentication test API call.

 Computed fields work like any other field, though with `computed: true` property, and `required: false` as user can not enter computed fields themselves.
 Reference computed fields in API calls as `{{bundle.authData.field}}`, replacing `field` with that field's name from your test API call response.